 You always want to create a marketing strategy, because this is the roadmap and plan for how you’ll get to where you want to go.

-We’ll walk you through each step and share our tips along the way, so let’s get into it.
+We’ll walk you through each of these YouTube marketing strategies and share our tips along the way, so let’s get into it.

-First thing’s first, you want to secure your channel name.
+Before we tackle the different YouTube marketing strategies, you want to secure your YouTube account channel name.

 You want to choose a great name, but not something that will embarrass you or age poorly later on.